The 2025 European Symposium on Usable Security

 3. Refer to your own related work in the third person, as though someone else had written it.
 This also includes, e.g., data sets: "We received data from Smith et al. [31] in our experiment."
 Do not blind citations except in extraordinary circumstances.
 If in doubt, contact the chairs.

-4. All submissions should be at most 8 pages, double-column including bibliography) reporting on mature work.
+4. All submissions should be at most 10 pages, double-column excluding bibliography) reporting on mature work.
 Appendices are not counted towards the page count, but note that reviewers will not necessarily read the appendices: the text should be sufficient without appendices.
 If accepted, authors can include a link to appendices in their paper (hosted on a service such as OSF).

 5. Papers must be typeset in A4 format (not "US Letter") using the IEEE conference proceeding template with the appropriate options [Templates here].
 Failure to adhere to the page limit and/or formatting requirements will be grounds for desk rejection.